Cook Racing Technologies: History

 On January 30, 2020, it was announced that the team would be returning and debuting in the ARCA Menards Series East (formerly the NASCAR K&N Pro Series East), fielding the No. 42 Toyota part-time for Parker Retzlaff starting at Five Flags.
 With Finley focusing on running late models, the team's crew chief, Bruce Cook, took over most of the ownership of the stock-car team, and it was renamed Cook-Finley Racing.
 Cook and Retzlaff worked together at Visconti Motorsports in 2019 in two races.
 (Cook crew chiefed for both teams that year.)
 In addition, it was announced that the CFR team would have a partnership with Visconti this season.

-NASCAR
+Craftsman Truck Series

 Truck No. 42 history

 In 2018, Chad Finley attempted this car for Gateway and Bristol, with a top-10 finish.

-In 2019, Robby Lyons drove for Finley at Daytona, Finley himself driving for 4 races, and Garrett Smithley running at Texas for his Triple Duty.
+In 2019, Robby Lyons drove for Finley at Daytona, Finley himself drove for four races, and Garrett Smithley ran at Texas.

 Truck No. 42 results

 Truck No. 84 history

-In 2022, Clay Greenfield attempted this car at Daytona, but failed to do so.
-Greenfield then tried Nashville but did not qualify as well.
+In 2022, Clay Greenfield attempted to qualify the No. 84 at Daytona, but failed to do so.
+Greenfield would attempt Nashville but did not qualify as well.
 Greenfield did manage to qualify at Talladega, where he finished 12th.
+He would fail to qualify again for the following race at Homestead.
+In 2023, Greenfield returned to the No. 84, where he qualified for the season opener at Daytona, but would crash out after twenty eight laps.

+On March 24, 2025, it was reported that Patrick Staropoli would return to the NASCAR Craftsman Truck Series, driving the No. 84 at Martinsville.